Biography

 Saxophonist Neil Welch is a Seattle-based improviser, acoustic and electronic artist, curator, composer, recording artist and educator.
 His practice is firmly linked to the natural world, welcoming inspiration from the abundant wildernesses of the Pacific Northwest.
 These influences are sonically reflected by a measured use of space and activated silence, with such specialized techniques as multiphonic-acoustic chord playing, microtonal pitch content, and air/wind-based sound.
 Whether playing any horn voice ranging from soprano to bass saxophone, he is also a deep practitioner in the sculpting of a compelling melody.
 Neil’s performance and recorded works focus largely on current musical forms, with a strong emphasis on improvisation.
 He is a member of the acclaimed sax + electronics / drums duo Bad Luck and Wayne Horvitz’s Royal Room Collective Music Ensemble.
 As a solo artist, Neil also particularly welcomes the emotive vulnerability of unamplified acoustic solo saxophone improvisation.

 Neil embraces the power of community collaboration in the arts, often exploring varied ensemble instrumentations and interdisciplinary practices.
-He was a founding member of the Racer Sessions series (est. 2007 - 2024), where we also artistic curator (2014-16).
+He was a founding member of the Racer Sessions series (est. 2007 - 2024) and curator artistic curator (2014-16).
 Neil is currently a member of the collectively run Gallery 1412 artist space.
 With 7 solo releases and appearances on 60+ albums to date, Neil’s playing unabashedly embraces a vastness of sonic possibility.
 All About Jazz calls his work "stunning and extraordinary” and Downbeat Magazine calls Neil "an impassioned player.”

 “Combining profound humility with a tectonic technique, Welch approaches the saxophone family as a transmaterial collaboration, an alloy of sound and soul.”